tjweisman/dixit/README.md

 ## Card credits

-Card illustrators include Rok Gregoric, Casandra Monroe, Teddy Weisman, and Neža Žager Korenjak.
-The cards also feature images from Thurston's *Geometry and Topology of 3-manifolds*, Dale Rolfsen's *Knots and Links,* and Fomenko and Fuchs' *Homotopical Topology*.
+Card illustrators:

+- Rok Gregoric
+- Casandra Monroe
+- Teddy Weisman
+- Neža Žager Korenjak

+Additional card image sources:

+- *Bug on notes of Thurston*, Jeff Brock and David Dumas
+- *Homotopical Topology*, Anatoly Fomenko and Dmitry Fuchs
+- the letters of Alexander Grothendieck
+- *Knots and Links*, Dale Rolfsen
+- *A Comprehensive Introduction to Differential Geometry*, Michael Spivak
+- *Geometry and Topology of 3-manifolds*, William Thurston

 If you'd like to submit cards for the game, email me at [tjweisman@gmail.com](mailto:tjweisman@gmail.com).